IaC and cloud provisioning

 - Plan a landing zone provisioning workflow.

 - Ensure your platform team is fully trained on IaC with Terraform and the cloud provider(s) you are using.
-All contributors should be expected to read, understand, and adhere to the HashiCorp Terraform language style guide(opens in new tab).
-Facility in your documentation should be given to guiding all developers to write Terraform code that is compliant with the style guide.
+Expect all contributors to read, understand, and adhere to the HashiCorp Terraform language style guide(opens in new tab).
+Use your documentation to guide all developers to write Terraform code that is compliant with this style guide.

-- Set up a Terraform workspace with cloud credentials.
+- Set up a Terraform Stack or workspace with cloud credentials.

 - Store your Terraform code in your strategic version control system.

-- Consider the configuration required for HCP Terraform and for the workspace therein used to enable the deployment end-to-end in the context of your organization's security and compliance requirements.
+- Consider the configuration required for HCP Terraform to enable the deployment end-to-end in the context of your organization's security and compliance requirements.
 Revisit each step in the workflow, and consider the requirements in terms of engineering content and effort, and focus on the manual steps and what you would need to do to automate each step.
 Also consider what would be necessary in a disaster recovery scenario.

-- If your deployment is intended to scale to a large number of teams, ensure to read the respective HVDs in this series.
+- If you intend for your deployment to scale to a large number of teams, ensure to read the respective HVDs in this series.

 The landing zone provisioning workflow is a crucial process that you implement for your application or development teams to ensure infrastructure provisioning in the appropriate landing zones.
 Each cloud platform has its own recommendations for implementing these landing zones, and for Kubernetes-based teams, a Kubernetes namespace can also serve as a component of a landing zone.

-To achieve end-to-end cloud provisioning, developers will commit Terraform code to the designated repository, triggering a plan in HCP Terraform workspaces which will utilize cloud credentials to complete the plan phase.
-Once approved, the workspaces will apply the plan, provisioning the desired resources in the cloud.
+To achieve end-to-end cloud provisioning, developers commit Terraform code to the designated repository, triggering a plan in HCP Terraform which uses cloud credentials to complete the plan phase.
+Once approved, plan/apply the Stack or workspace(s), provisioning the desired resources in the cloud.

-The landing zone workflow should be implemented and owned by the platform team, partnering the networking, security, and finance teams, adhering to the guidance provided by the cloud vendors' well-architected framework.
-The landing zone must be implemented by your team before any application teams can initiate infrastructure provisioning in the cloud.
+The platform team owns and implements a landing zone workflow, partnering the networking, security, and finance teams as necessary, adhering to the guidance provided by the cloud vendors' well-architected framework.
+Do this before any application teams can initiate infrastructure provisioning in the cloud.

 Landing zones